openstack/networking-bagpipe/doc/source/overview.rst

 * for use case 2: a Neutron ML2 mechanism driver (base Neutron networks), a networking-sfc driver (service chaining)

-* compute code common to both: agent extensions for Neutron agent (linuxbridge or openvswitch) to consolidate and pass information via its REST API to BaGPipe-BGP (a lightweight BGP VPN implementation)
+* compute code common to both: agent extensions for Neutron l2 agent (openvswitch-agent) to consolidate and pass information via its REST API to BaGPipe-BGP (a lightweight BGP VPN implementation)

 .. _networking-bgpvpn: https://github.com/openstack/networking-bgpvpn